 - Experience with some of the following: PostgreSQL/PostGIS, R, pandas, scikit-learn, PyTorch, and/or TensorFlow.

-You are encouraged to apply even if you do not meet all the requirements above as we offer a stimulating environment supporting you to further develop your skills.
+You don’t have to tick all the boxes to be considered a strong candidate.
+Hence, if you are well motivated, you are encouraged to apply even if you do not meet all the requirements above as we offer a stimulating environment supporting you to further develop your skills.

 - You will be working on an exciting project at the forefront of 3D city modelling developments, and helping the team implement and test their ideas and concepts.

 - Possibility to make impactful contributions in the field.